kcoderhtml/dots/README.md

 5. Run disko with `nix --experimental-features "nix-command flakes" run github:nix-community/disko -- --mode disko /tmp/disk-config.nix`
 6. Mount disk with `mount | grep /mnt` and then `cd /mnt/etc/nixos`
 7. Clone this repo to your `/mnt/etc/nixos` folder with `git clone https://github.com/kcoderhtml/dots.git .`
+8. Add your ssh private key to `/mtn/etc/ssh/id_rsa`
-8. install the flake: `nixos-install --flake .#moonlark --no-root-passwd`
+9. install the flake: `nixos-install --flake .#moonlark --no-root-passwd`
-9. Once it finishes run nix install and then reboot
+10. Once it finishes run nix install and then reboot
 ```bash
 nixos-install
 reboot
 ```
-10. Pray to the nix gods that it works 🙏
+11. Pray to the nix gods that it works 🙏
-11. If it worked then you should be able to login with the user `kierank` and the password `lolzthisaintsecure!`
+12. If it worked then you should be able to login with the user `kierank` and the password `lolzthisaintsecure!`
-12. Change the password with `passwd kierank`
+13. Change the password with `passwd kierank`
+14. Move the config to your local directory with `mkdir ~/etc; sudo mv /etc/nixos ~/etc`
+15. Link the config back to `/etc/nixos` with `sudo ln -s ~/etc/nixos /etc`
+16. Change the config permissions: `sudo chown -R $(id -un):users ~/etc/nixos`, `sudo chown kierank -R ~/etc/nixos`, and `sudo chown kierank -R ~/etc/nixos/.*`

 ## Screenshots